codetothepoint/auro-card/demo/banner-demo.md

 # Banner

 The `<auro-banner>` element provides users a flexible way to convey a summary of information.
-The primary elements of a banner include an image, and details.
+The primary elements of a banner include an image and details.

-The details are broken down into `prefix`, `title`, `description`, `action`, and `disclaimer`.
+The details are broken down into `left`, `right`, and `overlay`.

 ## Component use cases